by Anna Wybieralska Sep 15, 2015

 And, do we really need spam filters?

 Yes!
-They are a tool to help protect legitimate mail senders from being lost in a sea of bad email.
-Even if it's frustrating to spend time interpreting spam filter meanings, it really is in your best interest to take advantage of this tool.
+They aid in safeguarding genuine mail senders amidst a deluge of spam emails.
+Though interpreting spam filters can be frustrating, it's important to use this tool.
 Elastic Email support staff is also here to help you 24/7 if need some extra help figuring it all out.
-You can contact us anytime here.
+You can contact us anytime.

 If you like this article, share it with friends: